annaivina/Melamoma_Classifier/README.md

 ## Custom CNN model
-The baseline model is a convolutional neural networkconsisting of :
+The baseline model is a convolutional neural network consisting of :

 Three convolutional blocks: